Quick Answer

 CLIO Kill Cover Cushion

-CLIO is one of my favorite "humidity-proof" cushion styles.
-If you're choosing between CLIO and Skintific, I did a full comparison here: Skintific cushion vs CLIO Kill Cover.
+One of my favorite humidity-resistant cushions.
+It builds to solid coverage and holds up better than most in heat.
+If you're deciding between CLIO and Skintific, I compared them directly here: Skintific cushion vs CLIO Kill Cover.

 ESPOIR Be Velvet Cover Cushion

-If you like a velvet-matte finish that still looks smooth, this is a really good oily-skin cushion option.
+If you want a velvet-matte finish that still looks polished rather than flat, this is a strong oily-skin cushion option.
+It layers well without going cakey.
 My full review is here: Espoir Be Velvet Cover Cushion review.

 Silicone-Based Primers for Oily Skin (And One Water-Based Alternative)

-If you specifically want a silicone-based primer, look for ingredients like dimethicone, cyclopentasiloxane, or silicone elastomers near the top of the ingredient list.
-These are the primers that give that smooth, blurred, almost velvet feel.
+If you want a silicone primer, look for dimethicone, cyclopentasiloxane, or silicone elastomers near the top of the ingredient list.
+These give that smooth, blurred, almost-velvety feel before foundation.

-Silicone primers are best when your main concern is visible pores, uneven texture, or foundation clinging to dry patches.
+Silicone primers work best when your main concern is visible pores, uneven texture, or foundation clinging to dry patches.
+If your biggest issue is sliding and separation, a grip-focused primer may serve you better.

 e.l.f.
 Liquid Poreless Putty Primer